Holidaydrills/holidaydrills-Java8/README.md

 }
 ```
 You can call such static interface methods only within the interface itself or through the interface.
-What that means is, that you can't call a static interface method through a class that is implementing
+What that means is, that you can't call a static interface method through an instance of a class that is implementing
-it:
+the interface:
 ```
 public class myFancyClass {

     public void doSomethingFancy() {
         //As you see below, you call the method through the interface itself.
         //You don't need a class that implements the interface in order to call it.
-        //In fact, it's even not possible to call the method through the implementing class.
+        //In fact, it's even not possible to call the method through the instance of a class implementing the interface.
         MyFancyInterface.myFancyStaticMethod();
     }